microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Verify the module is not enabled.
    - [ ] Open settings and verify the module is not enabled and you can't enable it.
    - [ ] Try to open FancyZones Editor directly from the install folder and verify it doesn't run and adds a message to the log saying it didn't run because of GPO.
+   - [ ] Verify the module can't be launched from the quick launcher system tray flyout launcher screen (FancyZones editor in this case).
+   - [ ] Verify the module can't be enabled/disabled from the quick launcher system tray flyout.
  * In GPO, enable a module that can run as a standalone (FancyZones sounds good for this).
 Restart PowerToys.
    - [ ] Verify the module is enabled.
    - [ ] Open settings and verify the module is enabled and you can't disable it.
+   - [ ] Verify the module can't be enabled/disabled from the quick launcher system tray flyout.
  * In GPO, try to set different settings in the Computer and User Configurations for a PowerToy.
 Restart PowerToys.
    - [ ] Verify that the setting in Computer Configuration has priority over the setting in User Configuration.
  * In GPO, disable a module that has a context menu entry (File Locksmith sounds good for this).
 Restart PowerToys.